Jared Spurgeon

-Jared Spurgeon (born November 29, 1989) is a Canadian professional ice hockey defenceman and captain of the Minnesota Wild of the National Hockey League (NHL).
+Jared Spurgeon (born November 29, 1989) is a Canadian professional ice hockey player who is a defenceman and captain for the Minnesota Wild of the National Hockey League (NHL).
 Spurgeon was selected 156th overall by the New York Islanders in the 2008 NHL entry draft but joined the Wild after going unsigned by the Islanders.

-Prior to the 2008 NHL Entry Draft, Spurgeon played five seasons of major junior hockey with the Spokane Chiefs of the Western Hockey League (WHL).
+Prior to the 2008 NHL Entry Draft, Spurgeon played three seasons of major junior hockey with the Spokane Chiefs of the Western Hockey League (WHL).
 He won both a WHL Championship and the 2008 CHL Memorial Cup with the Chiefs.
-Following the 2009–10 OHL season, Spurgeon joined the Minnesota Wild's American Hockey League affiliate, the Houston Aeros.
+Following the 2009–10 WHL season, Spurgeon joined the Minnesota Wild's American Hockey League affiliate, the Houston Aeros.
 He impressed the coaching staff through his first 23 games and earned his first NHL recall the day before his 21st birthday.
 Spurgeon made his NHL debut the following day and remained with the Wild for the remainder of the season.

 Early life

 Spurgeon was born on November 29, 1989, in Edmonton, Alberta to Barry and Debbie Spurgeon.
 He grew up alongside his older brother Tyler, who also played ice hockey, and older sister Breanne.
-Spurgeon was a fan of the Edmonton Oilers, specifically Doug Weight, growing up as his grandfather had a pair of season tickets and alternated between various Spurgeon family members.
+Growing up, Spurgeon was a fan of the Edmonton Oilers, specifically Doug Weight, because his grandfather had a pair of season tickets that he alternated between various Spurgeon family members.